 “Deluge”, a video which lasts 35 minutes, depicting swell blaring water, pouring out from a house, picking up inhabitants and furniture on its way.

 E like Ecology

-It’s a fact, climatic changes are the biggest threat of the 21st Century, and it questions the lifestyles of contemporary societies.
-Through their work, the artists not only questions but also commits, triggering general realization.
-Some of the examples are works of Brendan McGillicuddy, about the melting ice caps.
+It’s a fact, climatic change is one of the biggest threat of the 21st Century, and it leads artists to question the lifestyles of contemporary societies.
+Through their work, the artists are capable not only of asking questions but of triggering general realisation.
+For example, Brendan McGillicuddy’s works are about the melting ice caps.

 Brendan McGillicuddy, Anthropocene, 2012